 Bulmer’s most recent book “Wind Of Change” is a collection of his photographs documenting the profound social and political changes sweeping across the world, from the slow disintegration of the Middle East and the early signs of the collapse of the Communist bloc, to the totalitarianism of China and North Korea.

-At HIPfest 2015 John will be exhibiting a selection of pictures from “The North” and talking about his life and work.
+At HIPfest 2015 John exhibited a selection of pictures from “The North” and talked about his life and work.

 Peter Dench is a photographer with over 15 years experience in the advertising, editorial, portraiture and video fields of image making.
 He is represented worldwide at Getty Images Reportage.
 His achievements include: World Press Photo Award in the People in the News Stories category and participation in the World Press Joop Masterclass.
 Football’s Hidden Story, a FIFA sponsored reportage comprising 26 stories across 20 different countries, received six global accolades.